 Step 1: Install Exalate on Azure DevOps

-You can install Exalate by requesting a trial.
-The Exalate team will reach out to help you with the following steps.
+You can install Exalate by requesting a trial on the Exalate integrations page.
+The Exalate team will reach out to help you with the Exalate node.

 Note: You can also install Exalate via Docker.